MS in Advertising

 - Mass communication

 All candidates for admission to the part-time MS in Advertising program must have a bachelor’s degree and are selected on the basis of undergraduate transcripts, academic and personal references, and work experience.
 Standardized admissions tests such as the GRE are not required; English-language proficiency is.
 The program has a rolling admissions policy with no absolute deadlines.
 Students may complete up to 8 credits in the program prior to admission.
-Courses taken in the College of Communication’s full-time or Summer Term programs may not be counted toward the part-time degree.
-Because this is a part-time program, it is not possible for international students to obtain a visa for study in it.
+As it is part-time, it is not possible for international students to obtain a visa through this program.

 The MS in advertising consists of 10 courses for a total of 40 credits.